How many ISAs can you have?

 Is now a good time to open an ISA?

-If you’re looking to open a stocks and shares ISA, data by HL shows early bird investors are better off.
+f you’re looking to open a stocks and shares ISA, data by HL shows early bird investors are better off, although you can usually still make money over the long-term whenever you begin.

 The research by the investment firm shows if you invested your full ISA allowance in the Legal & General International Index fund on the first day of each tax year for the past 10 years, you would have received a return of £360,500 – £38,000 more than if you invested on the last day of the tax year.